basbeu/JudobaseStats/README.md

 As the scraper, the default values allow to analyse the `Olympic Games Paris 2024`.
 The flags allow to set to the desired values.

+There are several output modes:
+- stdout: print the analysis to the standard output (default value)
+- txt: print the analysis to txt files.
+The location of the file is controled with the `output` flag.

 ### Usage :
 ```
 $ go run analyser.go -h